 Home freezers are set at 0° Fahrenheit or -18° Celcius.
 If we use these temperature settings, this article will share what you can expect for the time it will take for water to freeze.
 It will be based on these temperatures and on the container material, size, and the water itself actually.
-Take in all those variables and the water freezing business can be predictable like good food science.
+Take in all those variables and the water-freezing business can be predictable like good food science.

-Water expands as it freezers.
+Water expands as it freezes.
 Therefore, you will never want to freeze a completely full ice tray, container, or water bottle.
 Make sure that you save plenty of room for the ice to freeze so you have no broken containers or explosions in your freezer.
 I have saved you from many a mess, you are welcome.
 Also NEVER FREEZE IN GLASS!
 It is dangerous.

 How Much Does Water Expand as it Freezes?

 When liquid water begins to cool, it contracts rather quickly.
 It does so until about 4° F. After that, it expands at a slower rate until it reaches the freezing point.
-When water is completely frozen it has expanded about 9%.
+When water is completely frozen it has expanded by about 9%.
 Therefore, I suggest having about 10% additional empty space in your container or ice tray for that expansion.

 Freezing Water in Ice Cube Trays